PatrickLaflamme/elevator_simulation/README.md

 floors.
 Generated passengers whose source and destination floors are the same are ignored.
 You can find the source code [here](elevator_system_design/passenger_providers.py).

-### Randomly generate passenger requests where source/destination floors follow a statistical curve (TODO)
+### Randomly generate passenger requests where source/destination floors follow a statistical curve

 Finally, if you want a random set of passengers who follow a general pattern to better simulate real-world conditions, you can use the `random_gaussian_floor_selection_passenger_provider`.
 This will randomly generate passenger